IBM/SalesEnablement-test-repo/docs/index.md

  - Part 3 - Satellite Config

-   Learn about Satellite *Config* and how it is used to easily deploy Kubernetes resources to RedHat OpenShift clusters maintained in a GitHub repository.
+   Learn about Satellite *Config* and how it is used to easily deploy Kubernetes resources to Red Hat OpenShift clusters maintained in a GitHub repository.

  - Part 4 - The demonstration